- Adaptogens are natural plant substances that help the body adapt to stress.* Ashwagandha root extract is a powerful adaptogenic herb.

 What is ashwagandha?

-Solgar® Stress and Anxiety Relief tablets deliver 600 mg of KSM-66® standardized Ashwagandha extract.
+Solgar® Stress and Anxiety Relief deliver 600 mg of KSM-66® standardized Ashwagandha extract.
 This clinically studied form of Ashwagandha provides occasional stress support by supporting a calm, relaxed mood and helping to maintain healthy cortisol levels already within a normal range.*

 How do B-complex vitamins work?